-These three group companies are organised within six business areas which operate on the market both independently and in tandem.
+These four group companies are organised within two business areas which operate on the market both independently and in tandem.

 Our production processes within the areas of sintering and carbide technologies, plastic injection moulding, galvanised finishing and assembly, in combination with our effective in-house tooling and materials laboratory, ensure that we are able to provide competitive and technologically excellent products.

 Within the corporate group, the company BETEK produces wear tools and solutions for machines and facilities for applications in mining, road construction, foundation engineering, recycling and agriculture.
 The company SITEK produces studs for tyres and other similar application areas as well as carbide tools and powders.
-The company Karl Simon is divided into the business areas of Kinetics, Sinterlutions, Tooling and Systems.
-SIMON Kinetics manufactures dampening systems such as drawer dampers, retraction systems, and other functional components for the furniture industry.
+The company Karl Simon is divided into the business areas of Tooling and Systems.
 SIMON Sinterlutions produces formed series components made of metal powder for the automotive industry, for power tools, and for machine and systems construction.
 The SIMON Systems area plans and produces high-quality decorative automotive interior components.

 Many of our new and ongoing product developments are created in close collaboration with customers.
 Numerous patents attest to the great innovative strength of our individual companies and business areas.
 Our products are first developed with the support of highly modern technologies such as FEM, Design for Six Sigma (DFSS) and rapid prototyping before subsequently entering into series production.
 Products from all of these areas distinguish themselves through their excellent quality - bearing the mark ‘High tech, Made in Germany’.